thesw4rm/guess-the-elo-bot/README.md

 ## Purpose

-This is a very quick project to strip headers from a chess PGN to anonimise it for use in a guess the Elo stream.
+This is a project to strip headers from a chess PGN to anonimise it for use in a guess the Elo stream.

-Currently this is a very quick script that works on a downloaded PGN.
 Eventual plans are

 1. ~~Turn into a discord bot that can automatically read PGN and player color from messages in a channel~~ - DONE